Numerical study of GCR proton transport: Abstract

 \section{Abstract}

-The paper numerically investigates the propagation of galactic cosmic rays in a model magnetic field, which is a composition of an isotropic turbulent field with the Kolmogorov turbulence spectrum and a regular constant field.
+In the paper numerical investigation of the propagation of galactic cosmic rays in a model magnetic field is discussed.
+The magnetic field is modeled as a composition of an isotropic turbulent field with the Kolmogorov turbulence spectrum and a regular constant field.
 The dependence of the diffusion tensor components on the particle energy is studied.
-It is shown that the transport anisotropy increases with decreasing energy.